scrungus/IntelligentAgents/readme.md

 ### <a name="making_maps"></a>Making your own map
-While debugging, you may choose to create a custom map.
-The file `making_maps.md` gives you an idea of how this may be done.
+Custom maps allow you to test your agents' performance under certain conditions.
+To create custom maps, use the browser based tool available [here](https://github.bath.ac.uk/Intelligent-Agents/rover-world-map-builder).